Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: Related Work

 \subsection{Filtering-based methods}

-The contact-aided InEKF \cite{hartley2020contact} fuses the foot contact state, forward kinematics and Inertial Measurement Unit (IMU) measurements, assuming the contact point being fixed in the world frame.
-For legged robot state estimation on slippery terrain, \cite{bloesch2013state} applied the UKF to fuse the end-effector velocity and a Chi-square detection to discard unreliable measurements when the foot is not static.
-The discarding method enables more robust performance, but also reduces the number of measurements.
+The contact-aided InEKF \cite{hartley2020contact} fuses the foot contact state, forward kinematics, and Inertial Measurement Unit (IMU) measurements, assuming the contact point is fixed in the world frame.
+For legged robot state estimation on slippery terrain, \cite{bloesch2013state} applied the Unscented Kalman Filter (UKF) to fuse the end-effector velocity and a Chi-square detection to discard unreliable measurements when the foot is not static.
+The discarding method enables more robust performance but also reduces the number of measurements.
 The work of~\cite{teng2021legged} fuses visual-based velocity measurement with leg kinematics and inertial measurements on slippery terrain.
-The incorporation of visual information can compensate for the unreliable measurements from leg kinematics.
-The above methods either assume static contact point or treat slip events as outliers.
+Incorporating visual information can compensate for unreliable measurements from leg kinematics.
+The above methods either assume static contact points or treat slip events as outliers.
+The works of \cite{yang2022wheel,kilic2022proprioceptive,rogers2012aiding} use the Extended Kalman Filter (EKF) in slip estimation tasks. \cite{yang2022wheel} estimate slip ratio and sinkage on deformable terrain. \cite{kilic2022proprioceptive} can only detect slip events but leave slip velocity estimation inaccessible.
+Similarly to our work, \cite{rogers2012aiding} models wheel slip as compensation of velocity, but the slip velocity is still not fully observable and needs GPS to calibrate the velocity compensation.

 The Disturbance Observer (DOB) estimates the disturbance by explicitly representing it as a new state variable~\cite{chen2015disturbance, han2009pid}.
 The DOB does not assume accurate dynamics of the disturbances but uses simple dynamics with higher generalizability.
 In this work, we model the slip velocity as an exponentially decaying variable, i.e., an autoregressive process, which is simple yet can capture the core dynamics of slippage.
-Compared to previous works, we address the problem of slip velocity estimation using a lightweight DOB that is fully proprioceptive.
+Compared to previous works, we address the problem of slip velocity estimation using a lightweight DOB that is fully proprioceptive and computationally attractive.